-If you’ve read our article on LinkedIn Premium, you know about all of the great features you can get with a subscription to a LinkedIn.com Premium account.
-But if you’ve signed up and then realized you don’t need all of the added features, or if you’ve already used LinkedIn to find a job, you may not need to pay for LinkedIn anymore, and simply want to leave your online resume up.
+If you’ve read our article on LinkedIn Premium, you know about all of the great features you can get with a subscription to a LinkedIn Premium account.
+But if you’ve signed up and then realized you don’t need all of the added features, or if you’ve already used it successfully to find a job, you may not need to pay for LinkedIn anymore, and simply want to leave your online resume up.
 If you need to learn how cancel LinkedIn Premium, you’ve come to the right place.

-Do you want a little more detail for each step?
+When you're all finished, click Done to return to your LinkedIn homepage.
+You will continue to have LinkedIn Premium features until the end of your billing cycle.
 Check out our detailed set of instructions below (with images) so you can understand each step a little better.

 Any web browser will do the trick, so use your favorite web browser and enter www.linkedin.com in the address bar.
-Then, make sure you sign into your LinkedIn account.
+Then, make sure you sign into your account.

 And that's how you cancel your subscription to LinkedIn Premium.
-If you want more information on what you’ll be missing once you cancel your account, check out our article on what LinkedIn Premium is.
-If you’re looking to get rid of your LinkedIn account for good, check out our step-by-step tutorial on how to delete your LinkedIn account.
+If you want more information on what you’ll be missing once you cancel your account, check out our previous article on what LinkedIn Premium is.
+If you’re looking to get rid of your account for good, check out our step-by-step tutorial on how to delete your LinkedIn account.